 A potential strategy used to transfer wealth or implement a succession plan and to manage the tax liabilities on a transfer is to freeze the value of your shares during your lifetime.
 An "estate freeze" allows you to fix the value of all or part of the capital gains accrued to date on the shares of your business.
 The future growth in the business is transferred to the eventual owners, typically your children.
-A depressed value of your business resulting from the current economic downturn may make this an opportune time to consider a freeze.
+A depressed value of your business resulting from an economic slowdown may provide an opportune time to consider a freeze.

 By limiting the tax liability on an appreciating asset in this way, your estate may avoid facing a potentially higher tax liability in the future, upon your death.
-Your estate's tax liability can be limited to the fixed present value of your 'freeze' shares, and any future capital gains can be taxed in the hands of the new owners.
+Your estate's tax liability can be limited by the fixed present value of your 'freeze' shares, and any future capital gains can be taxed in the hands of the new owners.
 Sufficient life insurance could then be obtained to cover your fixed death tax liability.

-If your business is a Qualified Small Business Corporation (QSBC), an estate freeze may allow you to take advantage now of the \$750,000 lifetime capital gains exemption for QSBC shares.
+If your business is a Qualified Small Business Corporation (QSBC), an estate freeze may allow you to take advantage now of the lifetime capital gains exemption for QSBC shares.
+[Note that this exemption amount increased to 824,176 in 2016 and will be annually indexed to inflation in subsequent years.]
 Any future growth in the value of the shares can be divided among members of your family, increasing the number of potentially available QSBC exemptions.
+Subject to the 'Kiddie tax' and other income attribution rules, it may also be possible to split income on the payments of dividends to your family members who would (directly or indirectly) hold shares of the corporation following an estate freeze.